mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Use of duplicade passwords/re-use of the same password
 - Use of unapproved applications

-Azure AD Identity Protection - protects identities from being compromised by detecting risks:
+Azure AD Identity Protection - protects identities from being compromised **by detecting risks** (Detection > Risk Analysis > Integration):

 - automates detection and remediation of identity-based risks
 - allows easy access to risk-related data and reports within the Azure portal